Karla Woisnitza

 Karla Woisnitza (born 16 August 1952) is a German artist.

-Life
+Early life and education

 Woisnitza was born in Rüdersdorf.
 Before she went to art school, she took part in a drawing group in her hometown led by the artist Erika Stürmer-Alex.
 She studied set design from 1973 to 1979 at the Dresden Academy of Fine Arts.
 In her core curriculum, she studied with Günter Hornig, who was an inspiration to a number of influential performance artists in East Germany and who gave his students room for creative experimentation despite the conservative climate of the academy.
 During her studies, Woisnitza brought together women artists and founded loose networks.
-These included her fellow students and upcoming artists like Christine Schlegel, Marie-Luise Bauerschmidt, Sabine Gumnitz, Monika Hanske, Cornelia Schleime, Angela Schumann.
+These included her fellow students and upcoming artists like Christine Schlegel, Marie-Luise Bauerschmidt, Sabine Gumnitz, Monika Hanske, Cornelia Schleime, and Angela Schumann.
 They realized a number of collective events together.
 These informal performances involved body actions, such as Face Painting Action (Gesichts-malaktion, 1978–1979).

+In 1991, Woisnitza received a diploma in painting and graphic design from the Academy.